02 Apr VAT Guide for Beginners

-A business must choose its sector on the grounds that it most closely describes its main trading activities.
-If the trading mix changes, so say the majority of the turnover comes from supplying restaurant meals rather than alcoholic drinks the trade sector to be used will change from ‘Pubs’ (6.5%) to ‘Catering Services’ (12.5%).
-The change in sector should be made from the start of the VAT period that contains the anniversary of joining the scheme.
+A business may choose its sector on the grounds to describe its main trading activities.
+If the trading mix changes, so say the majority of the turnover comes from supplying restaurant meals.
+The alcoholic drinks the trade sector.
+This changes from ‘Pubs’ (6.5%) to ‘Catering Services’ (12.5%).
+The change in the sector should be made from the start of the VAT period that contains the anniversary of joining the scheme.

-It is advisable to set out in writing why you made the selection of trade sector.
+It is advisable to set out in writing why you made the selection of the trade sector.

 1% Reduction in First Year of VAT Registration

 In your first year of VAT registration, there is a 1% reduction in the flat rate that is applied to your turnover.
 The reduction is for the 12 months following the date of VAT registration and not the date of joining the flat rate scheme.
 There is no entitlement to the 1% reduction if you register for VAT 12 months after you were required to register.